arangodb/arangodb/Documentation/DocuBlocks/Rest/Queries/post_api_cursor.md

 This feature is only available in the Enterprise Edition.

 @RESTDESCRIPTION
+Submits an AQL query for execution in the current database.
+The server returns a result batch and may indicate that further batches need to be fetched using a cursor identifier.

 The query details include the query string plus optional query options and bind parameters.
 These values need to be passed in a JSON representation in the body of the POST request.